oracle-livelabs/pts/ac-with-ucp/README.md

-# Full Python App Development with Autonomous JSON for MongoDB Developers

-**Oracle Autonomous JSON Database (AJD)** is a new service in Autonomous Database family for JSON-centric development.
-Autonomous JSON Database is built for developers who are looking for an easy to use, cost-effective JSON database with native Document API support.
-Autonomous JSON Database provides all the core capabilities of a document store along with high performance, simple elasticity, full ACID support and complete SQL functionality.
-Autonomous JSON Database is available only on Shared Infrastructure.
-Also, customers can one-click upgrade from Autonomous JSON Database (AJD) to full featured Autonomous Transaction Processing Database (ATP) any time.

-Run this hands-on workshop to learn how to develop applications faster with open-source document APIs and store JSON documents natively without worrying about data models.
+# Application Continuity made simple with Universal Connection Pool

+**Application Continuity** makes planned maintenance activities and unplanned outages transparent for end-users by recovering the in-flight work of impacted database sessions.

+Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Draining and Application Continuity from Oracle connection pools (UCP).
+UCP provides explicit request boundaries on check-out and check-in of connections, which makes AC easy to use.

 ## Workshop Requirements

 * Access to Oracle Cloud Infrastructure
     * Provided by the instructor for instructor-led workshops
-* Access to MongoDB Cloud Altas
 * Access to a laptop or a desktop
-* Knowledge of MongoDB, Oracle Database, and Python is a plus but not required
+* Knowledge of Oracle Database and Java is a plus but not required
-* No previous knowledge of Autonomous JSON Database (AJD) required

 ## Access the Labs Using Our Web Interface